The Scene Club

 The solution.
 I started with ideas that come to life faster through paper wireframes.
 I also took notes to untangle my thoughts and let them all flow onto paper.

-After making low-fidelity wireframes in Sketch, several mockups were used to provide visual details such as colours, imagery and typography.
+After making low-fidelity wireframes, several mockups were used to provide visual details such as colours, imagery and typography.
 The user flow displayed below goes through Ticketing, once this section is selected on the sidebar menu.

 The landing page provides an annual membership subscription when registering.
 Not a member?
 A gift voucher can be exchanged for 2 tickets.
 Explore allows to browse through playlists, genres, directors, and featured films.
 An iOS version based on the Human Interface Guidelines is also displayed.

 Users can share or download their online ticket, receiving a copy by email automatically.
 The user journey follows the story behind Fatima and Amélie, who are already members of the club once provided their bank details to register.
-Finally, an InVision prototype improved testing process.
+Finally, a prototype improved the testing process.

 As a result, they can preview their online tickets and download a copy in PDF which might include both barcode and QR scanning.
-Below, animated example of this journey created with Marvel: it’s showtime!
+Find below an animated example of this journey created with Marvel.

 Evaluation